frauzufall/ofxRandomImage/README.md

 # ofxRandomImage

-Addon for [openFrameworks](https://github.com/openframeworks/openFrameworks) to get the URL of a random image.
+An addon for [openFrameworks](https://github.com/openframeworks/openFrameworks) to load a random image.

 Its purpose is to celebrate randomness in the massive amount of existing image data online.

 ![Screenshot of ofxRandomImage example app](example/example-flickr.png)

 ## Usage
+Before you can use the addon please read the section **API keys** and make sure they are added to your app.
 ```c++
 // ofApp.h